A reform of the system of subsidies to the press is planned for the end of 2013.

 This section will deal simultaneously with radio / television and the press: legislation on these two media is, in fact, strictly interconnected in our country, as they are regulated, since the 1990s, under a unified system made up of "umbrella laws".

-A reform of the existing system providing subsidies to the press has been envisaged – if belatedly – by D.L. n.63/2011, the so called Decreto Salva Italia, dealing with the first set of measures adopted by the then just appointed Monti Government in view of a general rebalancing of Italy's financial situation.
+A reform of the existing system subsidising the press has actually been envisaged by DL. n.
+63/2011 – the so-called Decreto Salva Italia, adoptedby the Monti Government with a view to rebalancing Italy's financial situation.
 According to art.
-29 of the D.L., in fact, the present system of direct state subsidies to newspapers and periodicals should come to an end after 2013, to be replaced by subsidies to the publishing industries aimed at fostering technological innovation as well as the informatisation of the distribution system.
+29, the D.L provided for the present system of direct state subsidies to newspapers and periodicals to come to an end after 2013, to be replaced by subsidies to the publishing industries aimed at fostering technological innovation as well as the informatisation of the distribution system.
 Meanwhile, D.L. n.
-63/2012, adopted in May, establishes more stringent prerequisites for having access to state contributions, lowering, at the same time, the maximum amount of every single contribution.
+103/2012, adopted in May, establishes more stringent prerequisites for having access to state contributions, lowering, at the same time, the maximum amount of every single contribution (it should be noted that, for the time being, the latter are the rules still in force).
 Furthermore, in order to encourage the digitalisation of the press, the decree provides access to increased state contributions for newspapers and periodicals which will transfer their publication from paper to on line format.

-Such measures, combined with a substantial reduction in the amount of state subsidies (see chapter 4.2.3), represents a threat to the survival of many newspapers: some publications of political parties have been actually already transferred on line, whereas others – more relevant, like Il Manifesto – are presently struggling to stay in paper form.
+Such rationalising measures, bringing about a quite substantial reduction in the amount of state subsidies (see chapter 4.2.3), represent nevertheless a threat to the survival of many newspapers: some publications of political parties have been actually already transferred on line, whereas others – more relevant, like Il Manifesto – are presently struggling to stay in paper form.
 In a country like Italy, with such a scant readers' index (see chapter 8.2.1), it may not be suitable to further discourage reading, for the pluralism of information's sake.
 And even more so as a large number of Italian families still do not have access to the Internet (see chapter 4.2.11).

 A subsequent Law (249/1997) provided for the creation of a Supervisory Authority for the Guarantees in Communications, a public autonomous agency, presently linked with the Vice Minister for Communications, with supervising powers for the press, TV, radio and telecommunications.
 The law also outlined additional antitrust measures stating, in particular, that no entity operating in the radio-television and in the publishing industries should control more than 20% of the total financial resources flowing to the field, i.e. advertising, sponsors, licence fees, etc.